Multimodal Fusion and Vision-Language Models: A Survey for Robot Vision: Datasets and Benchmarks for Multimodal Fusion

 Multimodal datasets play a critical role in the field of semantic scene understanding.
 Table \ref{tab:scene_understanding_datasets} presents representative datasets that have been widely used in recent years.
 These datasets cover a wide range of scene types, from indoor environments to urban streetscapes, and integrate multimodal data such as RGB images, depth information, LiDAR, radar, and audio.
 They provide essential support for multi-task learning and cross-domain research.

-In the domain of autonomous driving, nuScenes~\cite{caesar2020nuscenes} and the Waymo~\cite{sun2020scalability} Open Dataset are two iconic datasets. nuScenes~\cite{caesar2020nuscenes} offers data from six cameras, five radars, and one LiDAR, covering 360° views and supporting 3D detection and tracking tasks across 23 categories.
+In the domain of autonomous driving, nuScenes\cite{caesar2020nuscenes} and the Waymo Open Dataset\cite{sun2020scalability} are two iconic datasets. nuScenes~\cite{caesar2020nuscenes} offers data from six cameras, five radars, and one LiDAR, covering 360$^\circ$ views across 1,000 driving scenes, with more than 1.4 million frames annotated for 3D detection and tracking tasks across 23 categories.
+It captures diverse weather and lighting conditions in urban environments, but its limited geographic scope and relatively low vehicle density can affect the generalization performance in more complex or global traffic scenarios.
 The Waymo~\cite{sun2020scalability} dataset leads in terms of geographic coverage and data scale, containing 12 million 3D bounding box annotations and supporting cross-domain generalization and multimodal sensor fusion research.
-Additionally, SemanticKITTI~\cite{behley2019semantickitti} focuses on semantic segmentation of LiDAR point clouds and provides an important benchmark for sequence-level semantic scene completion.
+With synchronized high-resolution data from five LiDARs and five cameras, it supports comprehensive research in cross-domain generalization and multimodal sensor fusion.
+Its large volume, diverse locations, and rich annotations make it particularly suitable for real-world deployment and performance evaluation under varied driving conditions.
+Additionally, SemanticKITTI~\cite{behley2019semantickitti} focuses on semantic segmentation of LiDAR point clouds and provides an important benchmark for sequence-level semantic scene completion, with 43,000 densely annotated LiDAR scans.
+While it is valuable for understanding temporal consistency in point clouds, its reliance on a single sensor modality and limited environmental variability somewhat constrain its generalization to complex, sensor-rich real-world settings.
 The Cityscapes~\cite{cordts2016cityscapes} dataset, with its high-resolution pixel-level annotations and complex urban street scene data, has become a crucial resource for urban semantic understanding.
+However, the dataset is limited to monocular RGB images captured from a fixed onboard camera, and lacks 3D information and sensor diversity, making it less suitable for tasks that require depth reasoning, multimodal fusion, or adaptation to dynamic urban scenes.